ibexa/documentation-developer/docs/tutorials/generic_field_type/8_data_migration.md

 ## Add Denormalizer class

-Next, add the `serializer.denormalizer` class to `config/services.yaml`:
+Next, add the `ValueDenormalizer` service definition to `config/services.yaml` with a `serializer.denormalizer` tag:

 ```yaml
 services: